Urum language: Name and etymology

-The name Urum is derived from Rûm ("Rome"), the term for the Byzantine Empire in the Muslim world.
+The name Urum is derived from Rûm 'Rome', the term for the Byzantine Empire in the Muslim world.
 The Ottoman Empire used it to describe non-Muslims within the empire.
-The initial vowel in Urum is prosthetic.
-Turkic languages originally did not have /ɾ/ in the word-initial position and so in borrowed words, it used to add a vowel before it.
+The initial vowel in Urum is prothetic.
+Turkic languages originally did not have /ɾ/ in word-initial position, and so in borrowed words they used to add a vowel before it.
 The common use of the term Urum appears to have led to some confusion, as most Turkish-speaking Greeks were called Urum.
 The Turkish-speaking population in Georgia is often confused with the distinct community in Ukraine.

 Classification

-Urum is a Turkic language belonging to the Kipchak branch of the family.
-According to Glottolog, Urum is a West Kipchak language and forms a subfamily with the Crimeaic languages (Crimean Tatar and Krymchak).
+Urum is a Turkic language belonging to the West Kipchak branch of the family.
+Johanson (2021) classifies it as a variety of Crimean Tatar.